rust-lang/keyword-generics-initiative/explainer/effect-generic-bounds-and-functions.md

 Write`, and copies all bytes from the reader to the writer.
 When completed, it either returns `Ok(())` or `io::Error`.
 We could implement it like so:

+TODO: replace with a function `sum` which takes an iterator of numbers.

 ```rust
 /// The `Read` trait
 pub trait Read {